Xilinx/kria-dfx-apps/README.md

 1. AES128 image encryption and decryption-

    Open AES128.ipynb.
-Go to run and click on Run All Cells.

     Pre-requisite:
     ```
     Need AES128 RM to be loaded on Slot 0
     On Linux terminal previously opened:
       "xmutil listapps" -> to check available RMs
-      Unload any RMs present on slot 0  "xmutil unloadapp "
+      Unload any RM present on slot 0  "xmutil unloadapp "
       Load AES128 RM on slot 0         "xmutil loadapp AES128"
     ```
+   Go to run and click on Run All Cells.

 2. AES192 image encryption and decryption-